tytydraco/yessleep/out/I_found_the_old_blog_of_a_childhood_friend_who_went_missing_in_2009.md

 One who looked, to my eyes, like an older version of Jim Harlow.

+That could’ve be paranoia, but something terrifying confirmed it this evening.
+Something that prompted me to make this post.

+A handwritten note through my letterbox.

+*It isn’t kind to fib, Gareth.
+Shall I write your story, dear friend?
+Pen your closing chapter in a way that nobody will doubt?*

-That could be paranoia, but I’m not so sure.
-The more I think about my old childhood friend, the more I remember the oddities I overlooked for years, and the more ferocious the terror in my body becomes.
+The more I think about my old childhood friend, the more I remember the oddities I overlooked for years, amplifying the quakes in my chest.
 I keep imagining awful scenarios.
-Him turning up at my door.
-Returning to silence me.
-And, given the man’s creativity, he would certainly fabricate another wonderful tale about how I’d met my end.
+Jim slinking into my home, returning to silence me.
+And, given the man’s creativity, I am haunted by the prospect of him fabricating a wonderful tale about my untimely end.

 One that would serve his [legacy](https://www.reddit.com/r/dominiceagle).